lochanpalani11/Ledger-01/README.md

 the same in a normal browser and inside the WebView that Capacitor uses to build Android/iOS apps.

+## 🤖 AI Disclosure

+This application was developed by me using AI-assisted development tools.
+I designed the app, defined its features, tested its functionality, and guided the development process, while AI assisted with generating code, debugging, refactoring, and implementation details.

+This project reflects my ideas, decisions, and ongoing development rather than being a fully AI-generated application.

 ## Fastest way to get an installable APK (no local Android setup needed)

 This project includes a GitHub Actions workflow